gitcseme/prayer-times/README.md

-# prayer-times
+# Prayer Times
-Easy way to share prayer time for all
+A single htlm page to display prayer times.
+Time is editable and updated times are saved in local storage.